-Everyone loves carving like a madman on a snowboard and destroying the perfectly groomed corduroy.
+Everyone loves carving like a madman and destroying the perfectly groomed corduroy.
 Now you can too!
-Check out this tutorial and improve your carving today!
+Check out this tutorial and improve your carving on a snowboard today!

-And remember, get even more tutorials with the Snowboard Addiction Snowboard Tutorial Membership!
+Remember, get even more tutorials with the Snowboard Addiction Snowboard Tutorial Membership!

 What Is Carving?